-Structural analysis enhances the ability to identify words as well as build vocabulary through analyzing the morphological structure of words in conjunction with the syllable structure.
-Morphological structure refers to the study of meaningful units of language or morphemes (e.g., prefix, root and suffix) and how they are combined to create words.
-In Lexia Reading Core5, structural analysis activities include work on recognizing meaningful parts of multisyllabic words derived from Latin and Greek.
+Structural analysis enhances the ability to identify words and build vocabulary through analysis of the morphological and syllable structure of words.
+Morphological structure refers to the study of meaningful units of language or morphemes (e.g., prefixes, roots, and suffixes) and how they are combined to create words.
+In Lexia® Core5® Reading, structural analysis activities focus on recognizing and understanding meaningful parts of multisyllabic words, particularly those derived from Latin and Greek.

 What is the role of Structural Analysis in learning to read and spell?

-What is the approach to developing Structural Analysis in Lexia Reading Core5®?
+What is the approach to developing Structural Analysis in Lexia Core5 Reading?